nreexy/abackend/README.md

 A high-performance, self-hosted **metadata aggregator API** and **dashboard** for audiobook collectors and developers.

 This server sits between your mobile app/media server and external data sources.
-It aggregates, normalizes, and caches metadata from **Audible, iTunes, Goodreads, and Penguin Random House** into a single, unified JSON format.
+It aggregates, normalizes, and caches metadata from **Audible, iTunes, Goodreads, Google Books, and Penguin Random House** into a single, unified JSON format.

 ![Library View](screenshots/Library.png)

 ## ✨ Features

-*   **Multi-Provider Search:** Parallel querying of Audible, iTunes, Goodreads, and PRH with results merging.
+*   **Multi-Provider Search:** Parallel querying of Audible, iTunes, Goodreads, Google Books and PRH with results merging.
 *   **Smart Caching:**
     *   **Redis:** Hot cache for millisecond-response times.
     *   **MongoDB:** Persistent library storage (scales to 100k+ books).